 Paul Cookson also acted as a marketing advisor for a weight loss centre in Ajax, Ontario.
 Within months, he revamped the facility’s building, revised its product array, and implemented new advertising and marketing initiatives.
 One program developed by Paul was a radio promotion called “The Daily Weigh-In” that pitted two morning DJs at KX96 radio station against each other to see who could lose the most weight.
 That promotion boosted awareness, built excitement, and was combined with an internal referral program which overhauled the business’ image and delivered dramatic results.
 Sales rose from an average of $12k a month, to sales of more than $200k.
 Over time, the company expanded and added eight locations in order to service a larger part of the Greater Toronto Area.
 Today, they currently produce annual sales in excess of thirteen million dollars.

-In 2005, Paul Cookson made the decision to apply his marketing skills to his own company, Advantage Sales Group Canada Inc. He designed his company to be a sales and product development company for retailers, distributors and manufacturers that integrates trademark creation, product development, sourcing production facilities and importation of a wide-ranging mix of products made overseas.
+In 2005, Paul founded Advantage Sales Group Canada Inc and designed it to be a sales and product development company for retailers, distributors and manufacturers that integrates trademark creation, product development of a wide-ranging mix of products.
 Advantage Sales Group Canada Inc. has developed a range of proprietary trademarked products and services.
-One of the most successful is the Muskoka Equipment Company brand, which makes ski jackets, parkas, duffle bags and luggage, which were distributed through Canadian Tire retail stores throughout Canada.
-Advantage designed, sourced, and created products that can also be found in Shoppers Drug Mart, CVS Drugs, The Muskoka Store, and other US and Canadian Retailers.
+One of the most successful is the Muskoka Equipment Company brand, which manufactured ski jackets, parkas, duffle bags and luggage, which were distributed through Canadian Tire retail stores throughout Canada.
+Advantage designed, sourced, and created products that were sold in Shoppers Drug Mart, CVS Drugs, The Muskoka Store, and other US and Canadian Retailers.

-In 2010 Paul created Ad Army Group Marketing Services, now a successful Toronto ad agency that caters to businesses, elite athletes, restaurants, professionals, and more.
-Creating ‘wow factor’ website, producing video content and marketing consulting is what they do and after looking at the sites they have built, it’s hard to disagree.
+In 2010 Paul created Ad Army Group Marketing Services, now a successful Toronto ad agency that caters to businesses, elite athletes, restaurants, professionals and more.
+Creating ‘wow factor’ websites, producing video content and marketing consulting is what they do and after looking at the sites they have built it’s hard to disagree.